manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 Some languages (Eg: Java, python, golang ) perform garbage collection at run time using periodic background threads to deallocate space.
 Few other languages (Eg: Rust) achieve this by adding relevant cleanup code at compile time.

-Garbage collection differences between Carbon lang and Rust are as follows:
+Garbage collection differences between Carbon and Rust are as follows:

 #### GC in Rust
 - Rust is a GC free language.
 It manages memory cleanup using ownership mechanism.
 When a variable goes out of scope and is not reachable, 2 things can happen.